keraJLi/rejax/README.md

     )
     return ()  # Must return PyTree (None is not a PyTree)

-config = config.replace(eval_callback=print_callback)
+algo = algo.replace(eval_callback=print_callback)
 ```

-Callbacks have the signature `callback(config, train_state, rng) -> PyTree`, which is called every `eval_freq` training steps with the config and current train state.
+Callbacks have the signature `callback(algo, train_state, rng) -> PyTree`, which is called every `eval_freq` training steps with the config and current train state.
 The output of the callback will be aggregated over training and returned by the train function.
 The default callback runs a number of episodes in the training environment and returns their length and episodic return, such that the train function returns a training curve.

 Importantly, this function is jit-compiled along with the rest of the algorithm.
 However, you can use one of Jax's callbacks such as `jax.experimental.io_callback` to implement model checkpoining, logging to wandb, and more, all while maintaining the advantages of a completely jittable training function.